b-s-code/algothon-2021/README.md

 Notes
 ---

-Original files provided for the competition are in the *competition-files* folder.  `myAlgo.py` contained my code.
+Original files provided for the competition are in the *competition-files* folder.  `myAlgo.py` contains my code.